• Skip to primary navigation

 pinterest image.

-This Jiffy Corn Casserole has a wonderfully moist, slightly sweet, creamy texture but still holds together well to be cut into neat slices.
-It’s an effortless, crowd-pleasing side dish that’s delicious year-round, but truly shines at Thanksgiving and Christmas.
+This Jiffy Corn Casserole has a moist, slightly sweet, and creamy texture, but still holds together well to be cut into neat slices.
+It’s an easy, crowd-pleasing side dish for Thanksgiving and Christmas.

 Jump to Recipe